 Having been given one of the traditional tall pans, though, it was only a matter of time until I made one.
 I debated quite what to put in it, since traditionally it's candied peel and raisins, maybe with a few other things, but I decided to go for a little more varied.

-I've used a mix of cranberries, golden raisins/sultanas and dried papaya.
-If you're regular here, you might remember I have used papaya before instead of candied peel, in my Christmas pudding, as I've never been convinced by the candied peel I find here.
-Really I should make my own, or order some online, but in the meantime papaya is a great alternative.
+I've used a mix of cranberries, golden raisins/sultanas and either candied peel or dried papaya.
+If you're regular here, you might remember I sometimes use papaya instead of candied peel, as in my Christmas pudding, as it can be hard to find here.

 How to make panettone